 When your muscles heat up as you’re training, your body works to cool you down which is why you sweat.
 The reason you may then experience a shift in weight is due to water loss, which needs to be replenished for your body to remain hydrated and avoid cramps and headaches.
-So sweat is simply just lost water, which in a hot climate can be as much as 3 litres an hour!
-Obviously this kind of water loss is going to increase your weight loss, but it’s important to remember it’s just water weight, it needs to be replenished to keep healthy and the weight will soon return to normal.
-No sweaty shortcuts.
+If you lose 1 litre of water through exercise, your weight will drop by 1kg.
+This is why you may see some bodybuilders at your gym weigh themselves before and after they've trained as it tells them how much water they've lost and therefore how much they need to replenish.

-Not necessarily.
-As we’ve learned sweat is a natural response to cool the body down and if it’s cold you could be training as hard as you possibly can and still not sweat at all.
+Sweat is a natural response to cool the body down so if it’s cold you could be training as hard as you possibly can and still not sweat at all.
 So sweat is not a measure of effort or calorie expenditure.